 Corporate Librarian / Project Manager, CHR Solutions, Houston Jun.
 11–Nov.
 12

 CHR Solutions provides IT management consulting, telecom-related engineering services and software solutions around the world, with operations in South Dakota, Lubbock, Austin and Bangalore.
 Hired by the VP of the Corporate University to plan and implement an enterprise-wide solution (ECM/ library) for managing complex sales contracts and related documents, software release notes and training materials.
 Conducted needs assessment, interviewed stakeholders, wrote project charter, documented business and functional requirements, evaluated solutions (contract, document management and SharePoint).
-VP of Sales wanted a dedicated contract management system, boss wanted document management, CIO objected to both.
+VP of Sales wanted a dedicated contract management system, boss wanted document management.
 Learned SharePoint and Business Process Management.
-In 2011, Houston office was converted to a Network Operations/Data Center, ECM project implementation delayed.
+In 2011, the Houston office was converted to a Network Operations/Data Center, ECM project implementation delayed.
 Left to take job at TSU.

 Data Standards Manager, Registrar’s Office, Museum of Fine Arts, Houston Oct.
 09–Jun.
 11

 Project-based assignment funded by a federal grant to develop and implement data entry standards to comply with national guidelines for cataloging cultural objects (CCO).
 Working closely with curators and committee, wrote the MFAH Data Standards Manual, presented the standard to stakeholders at all levels of MFAH administration.
 Trained staff, reviewed records for compliance.
 Added descriptive content to thousands of collection records using data pulled from MFAH publications, curatorial files, gallery labels and audio tours.
 Normalized data in controlled fields and developed controlled vocabularies based on AAT.
 Sought input from collection managers at other art museums (Getty, Met, SFMOMA, LACMA) with regard to standards, roles, workflows and systems.
 Initiated placing a text search interface (Lucene/Solr) on the database to leverage descriptive content and offer a more intuitive search experience.
 New standards manual and prototype was well received by MFAH staff.
 Offered a permanent position as Data Standard Manager in the Registrar’s Office when grant ended.
-Left to take job with CHR in order to obtain enterprise development experience using SharePoint.
+Left to take job with CHR Solutions to obtain enterprise development experience using SharePoint.

 Client Relationship Manager, Groxis, Inc., San Francisco, CA Nov.
 07–Apr.
 09